biometry/APES/README.md

 apes
 ====

-APES - A Primer of Ecological Statistics
+AGES - A Glossary of Ecological Statistics